criteo-cookbooks/nssm/README.md

 - `servicename` - Name attribute.
 The name of the Windows service.
 - `program` - The program to be run as a service.
 - `args` - String of arguments for the program.
 Optional
-- `params` - Hash of key value pairs where key represents associated registry entry.
+- `parameters` - Hash of key value pairs where key represents associated registry entry.
 Optional
 - `start` - Start service after installing.
 Default` -  true

 ## ChefSpec Matchers